Save the date

 Dozens of volunteers from area schools and congregations helped make this year's walk a success.

-Some 70% of the funding goes to Church World Service or other designated international agencies to address hunger, provide disaster relief and foster economic development.
+Some 70% of donations go to Church World Service or other designated international agencies to address hunger, provide disaster relief and foster economic development.
 The remainder helps fund the walk itself and some local outreach.

 Site & Parking

 (click map to enlarge)

 Walkers and Volunteers

 Money and Food Collected in 2015